 Single synchronous review for medium-risk: schema changes, new external dependencies, significant scope expansion.
 Assigned via CODEOWNERS — the engineer who owns the affected code, not a release manager.

 Full gate for high-risk: auth changes, data migrations, external service integrations.
-Requires review, QA sign-off, and an explicit check that incident response capacity is available before the deploy window opens.
+Requires domain review, QA sign-off, and an explicit check that incident response capacity is available before the deploy window opens.

 Every PR requires senior engineer sign-off regardless of risk